jnozzi/cocoadev.com/markdown/NEWtoCocoaEmployeeDepartmentExampleHelp.md

 I'm an absolute beginner to Cocoa and I've done some of the basic Core Data tutorials on the web and wish to extend the experience.

-I have made a simple example which adds employees & departments to General/NSTableView tables with a + button.
+I have made a simple example which adds employees & departments to NSTableView tables with a + button.

 Is it possible to do filtering without having to write a line of code.

 For example, I would want to click on a Department to show only the Employees in that department.

-My example only uses 2 General/NSTableView tables to display the data.
+My example only uses 2 NSTableView tables to display the data.

 I believe I need to use a Fetch Request but I'm really not 100% sure.